OpenDataServices/decision-pipeline/docs/glossary.md

 Decision Portfolio Manager
     An individual responsible for scheduling and running the decision pipeline procedures and ensuring that these procedures are followed.

-Decision Sponsor
+Decision Facilitator
     An individual responsible for moving a decision through the decision pipeline.
-A decision sponsor represents the work of a decision team and may be a member of that decision team.
+A decision facilitator represents the work of a decision team and may be a member of that decision team.

-    A sponsor is not necessarily responsible for implementing a decision.
+    A facilitator is not necessarily responsible for implementing a decision.

 Decision Team
     A team responsible for shaping a decision, engaging with stakeholders, and creating supporting materials to help members make a decision.
 There is no minimum or maximum size of a team.